vmleon/learning-library/analytics-library/sailgp/prepare-schema/prepare-schema.md

 1. **Download** the three files that contain the data that we'll use in our analysis: [File 1](data/sgp_strm_pivot.csv), [File 2](data/sgp_sail_history.csv) and [File 3](data/sgp_windspeed_and_windangles.csv).
 Save the files on your local machine.
 Depending on your browser, you may have to use Right Click.
 Make sure that the files are saved with extension `.csv`.

-2. Next, again go to the Database Actions, but this time use the new **SAILOR** user.
+2. Next, again go to the Database Actions.

    You should still have a browser tab open with the main page of the Autonomous Datawarehouse service.
 If not, navigate to this page first.
 Then, open Database Actions.

    ![Open Database Actions](images/open-database-actions.png)

-   Login with user **SAILOR**, password Oracle_12345 (you specified this earlier when you created the user).
+   **IMPORTANT: This time, login with user SAILOR, password Oracle_12345 (Don't login with ADMIN**)

 3. Click to the Data Load option.